Promoting Social Inclusion

 The State Youth Activation Committee (State YAC) is about activating youth to promote school communities where all young people are agents of change – fostering respect, dignity and advocacy for people with intellectual disabilities.
 Most importantly the goal is to be advocates for inclusion and HAVE FUN doing it!
 State YAC is a group of high school students with and without intellectual disabilities who support Unified programs including - Unified Sports, Spread the Word To End The Word, Minute That Matters, Healthy Athletes, and State & Area Sports Competitions.
 State YAC members develop strategies, lead initiatives, and organize events that promote the respect, inclusion, and acceptance of all people, regardless of abilities.
 Learn more about Youth Activation

-The Special Olympics Unified Leaders Committee with Special Olympics Arizona is an opportunity for college students and young adult professionals to come together and help promote social inclusion at their colleges and places of business.
-This committee will work cohesively to establish unique ways to raise awareness locally and empower others to #PlayUnified!
-For more information, email Chase Wernecke at Chase@SpecialOlympicsArizona.org.
+If you graduated high school and still want to be involved, we would love to help you promote your voice and grow your leadership skills!
+We have opportunities for college students and young adult professionals to come together and help promote social inclusion at their colleges and places of business.
+Whether you want to intern with SOAZ, join GMT, start Unified at your campus, or become an ambassador for inclusion, we will support you and work cohesively to establish unique ways to raise awareness locally and empower others to #PlayUnified!
+For more information, email Brittany Meola (Brittany@SpecialOlympicsArizona.org).

 UNIFIED FAN ACTIVATION